mahers12/Metalcore-Memory-Game/README.md

 ## Note

+state
 1-8 mean flipped card
 -1 mean always open card

-if we do not select card we set the variable to '-1'
+if we do not select card we set the variable to '-1' when we select a card, we set it to an array of row and col

 ## Data Structures :